 St Beatus Caves Museum

 On the way back we stopped by the museum, the entrance to the museum is free if you have a ticket to the caves.
-The museum is small and holds exhibits on minerals and crystals found in the caves which can be explored on an audio guided tour available in French, English and German languages.
+The museum is small and holds exhibits on minerals and crystals found in the caves.
+The audio-guided tour available in French, English and German languages makes museum walkthrough easy and convenient.
 There are interactive displays and shows on history and geographical phenomenon behind the cave formation.
 The cave is small but loaded with information.
 It is also an alternative option if due to some reason you cannot hike all the way up to the caves as you can get all the information on the caves in the museum.

-Though the pathways in the caves are well-lit you will find steps and uneven surfaces which makes the paths unaccessible through strollers hence you will have to leave the stroller at the entrance of the caves.
+Though the pathways in the caves are well-lit you will find steps and uneven surfaces.
+The paths may be inaccessible through strollers at times.
+The best option would be to leave the stroller at the entrance of the caves.